Tag Archives: 1984

 Photos By Gail

 John Paul Gaultier was among the createurs who helped make French fashion so exciting in the 1980s.
 The way he played with conventions of sex and gender, in particular, has had a profound influence on fashion.
 For example, rather than using corsetry to reinforce conventional ideals of beauty, Gaultier has always emphasized that many body types, genders and ages can be attractive.
 This Orange Shirred Velvet Corset Dress, featuring Gaultier’s signature cone bra top (made famous by Madonna) is from his 1984 Fall collection.
-Continue reading Eye On Design: Orange Shirred Velvet Corset Dress By John Paul Gaultier
+Continue reading Eye On Design: Orange Shirred Velvet Corset Dress By Jean Paul Gaultier

 Modern Art Monday Presents: Kathe Burkhart, Fuck You: From The Liz Taylor Series